One Arm Push Up Progression: One Arm Push Up

 To learn more about how to use progressions to quickly create your own custom workouts check out the Complete calisthenics workout guide.

-To make it easier to follow your progress, exercises are divided into five different levels.
+To make it easier to follow your progress, exercises are divided into two different levels.
 Each level has 4 exercises to master before you are able to get to the next level.

 Knee and incline push ups are the main focus of Level 1.